Frequently Asked Questions

 5. Do you take credit cards?

-Yes: Mastercard, Visa, and Discover.
+Yes: Mastercard, Visa, Discover, and Care credit.

 6. What does a physical exam include?